Ellotron/doom-boardgame-campaigns/operation-resurgence/mission-1-containment/README.md

 Marine charlie is actually also a semi-Possessed Soldier.
 He will attack the marines given the chance.
 When defeated he drops the chainsaw weapon token and regains his humanity:

 > As his red eyes fade humanity returns to the mans face.
-He speaks more calmly now and explains the facility studies long range teleportation.
-They had broken through and teleported living creatures hundreds of miles and back.
-"As soon as the first human went through creatures started coming back.
-It warped peoples minds, changed them, turned them crazy.
+He speaks more calmly now and explains, "The facility studies long range teleportation.
+We had broken through; teleported living creatures hundreds of miles and back.
+But as soon as the first human went through 'creatures' started coming back.
+It warped peoples minds, changed their bodies, turned them crazy.
 We tried to sever the power but the command centre clearly has backup generators we weren't told about.
 The route to the command centre is left through the lab.
 The armoury has service duct access but its dangerous and he's pretty sure the creatures have been using the ducts to get around.
 Don't whatever you do open the teleporter doors.

 ## 2. Annex